Sciatica vs. Piriformis Syndrome: How to Tell the Difference

 • Neurological changes (numbness/weakness/reflex changes)

-We examine the low back, pelvis/hip, and leg mechanics to identify the source.
+We examine the low back, pelvis/hip, and leg mechanics to identify the true driver.
 Then we match care to your pattern — not a one-size-fits-all protocol.

 How can I tell if my pain is true sciatica?

-If pain is worsening, affecting sleep, or you notice weakness, get evaluated.
-Seek urgent medical care for bowel/bladder changes, saddle numbness, or rapidly progressing weakness.
+If leg pain is worsening, traveling below the knee, affecting sleep, or accompanied by noticeable weakness, it’s worth getting evaluated.
+Seek urgent medical care for severe or progressive weakness, loss of bowel/bladder control, or numbness in the groin/saddle region.

 Comments